SeisComP/main/apps/tools/scxmldump/descriptions/scxmldump.rst

    scxmldump -d localhost --plugins dbmysql,dmsm --public-id StrongMotionOrigin/123456

 This command would only export the StrongMotionOrigin itself without all child objects.
-Option :option:`--with-childs` must be passed to export the full hierarchy:
+Option :option:`--with-children` must be passed to export the full hierarchy:

 .. code-block:: sh

-   scxmldump -d localhost --plugins dbmysql,dmsm --public-id StrongMotionOrigin/123456 --with-childs
+   scxmldump -d localhost --plugins dbmysql,dmsm --public-id StrongMotionOrigin/123456 --with-children

 If the extension code resides in a library then LD_PRELOAD can be used to inject